This Policy was last updated on 09/12/2019.

 Upon accepting a request for correction of your personal information, we will take all steps that are reasonable in the circumstances, having regard to the purpose for which your information is held, to correct your personal information.

 If your request for correction of credit information is accepted we will provide written notice of this correction to any entity to which we have disclosed this information previously, to the extent that this is practicable.

 Storage and security

 Your personal and credit information will be stored as physical files in a secured area, on our electronic data base system and on computers with appropriate back up and security systems.
-Your personal and credit information may also be stored on a number of third party cloud hosted websites including but not limited to Nutshell CRM, Mailchump and Gmail.
+Your personal and credit information may also be stored on a number of third-party cloud hosted websites including but not limited to Nutshell CRM, Mailchimp and Gmail.
 Any personal or credit information which is collected via our website, or which is held on our computer systems, is protected by safeguards including physical, technical (including firewalls and SSL encryption) and procedural methods.